gringineer/gringineer/README.md

 ## Walk Through: Create Local Grin Development Enviroment

-This walkthough will create an enviroment is useful if you want to develop with grin locally.
+This walkthough will create an enviroment for development with grin locally.

 **Note:**